 - Headphones are excellent – For a different reason though.
 When you need some downtime or introversion, pop those badboys in.
 Seriously, they’re like Harry Potter’s invisibility cloak!

 - Working in hostels in Europe – If you have the appropriate visa (or passport), this is a fantastic way to mitigate the hostel prices in Europe.
 Get a paying job, or find somewhere you can volunteer for a bed and feed – many hostels are always looking for helping hands.

 - If you’re not enjoying the hostel you’re staying at… – Just leave.
 Go find somewhere else; that’s the beauty of travel.

-It’s really hard to be alone in a hostel.
-People will strike up conversation over breakfast, even if you just want to drink your coffee and read the news.
-Strangers are gonna hear you pooping.
+It’s really hard to be solo travellers in a hostel because you’re never alone.
+People will strike up a conversation over breakfast, even if you just want to drink your coffee and read the news.
+Strangers are gonna hear you poop.
 Nearly everyone you meet is going to ask you where you’re from, how long you’ve been travelling, and what your tattoos mean.

 Go and book a cheap hotel room, or better yet, an Airbnb.
 Maybe just go camp in the forest.
 Either way, respect your need for solace.

 What is a Hostel in Europe Like?
 The Specifics

 Righto!
 Now you have a pretty damn good idea of what a hostel is like!
 So now I’m moving on to the really pertinent stuff – the guide to hostels in Europe!